 Making a CELTIC-NEXT project proposal is easy.
-Just register on the Proposal Submission Tool, fill in the Webforms, and upload your Project Proposal in pdf.
+Just register on the Cluster Project Tool, fill in the Webforms, and upload your Project Proposal in pdf.

 Please have a look at the Call calendar

 - Are open to any type of company, large industry, small companies, universities and research organisations, even to companies outside the EUREKA countries.

 - Are close to market and business needs.

 - Can be defined bottom-up, i.e. without the need to follow defined programme objectives.
 However they must cover ICT related research items.